Arcadia-Science/noveltree/README.md

 species,file,taxonomy,shallow,broad,mode,uniprot,mcl_test
 Entamoeba_histolytica,Entamoeba_histolytica-test-proteome.fasta,Amoebozoa,eukaryota_odb10,eukaryota_odb10,proteins,true,true
 ```
 Description of Columns:
-`species`: species name to use
+`species`: species name to use.
-`file`: complete path to fasta file, whether local or remote (e.g. on S3 - provide S3 URI)
+`file`: complete path to fasta file, whether local or remote (e.g. on S3 - provide S3 URI).
 `taxonomy`: higher-level taxonomy for each species (e.g. supergroup, class, family, genus).
 Utility of this parameter depends on the taxonomic scope of each dataset.
 Used in filtering orthogroups for phylogenetic inference.
-`shallow`: busco lineage dataset for shallow taxonomic scale analysis (e.g. below eukaryota)
+`shallow`: busco lineage dataset for shallow taxonomic scale analysis (e.g. below eukaryota).
-`broad`: busco lineage dataset for broad taxonomic scale analysis (e.g. eukaryota)
+`broad`: busco lineage dataset for broad taxonomic scale analysis (e.g. eukaryota).
-`mode`: specification of busco analysis mode
+`mode`: specification of busco analysis mode.
-`uniprot`: true/false specification indicating whether the proteome comes from UniProt (i.e. has UniProt protein accessions that we can use to annotate)
+`uniprot`: true/false specification indicating whether the proteome comes from UniProt (i.e. has UniProt protein accessions that we can use to annotate).
 `mcl_test`: true/false specification of whether this species is to be included in the MCL inflation parameter test-set.
 These species must have UniProt protein accessions (for COGEQC protein domain score).

 4. Create a parameter file that includes all necessary input, output, and parameter specifications - example below, followed by a description of parameters:
 ```